-If you're using the SSL certificates, then make sure that all the SSL certificates are in the data directory in the backend database server.
+If you're providing SSL certificates, make sure that all the certificates are in the data directory of the backend database server.
 If the certificates aren't in the data directory, then the PEM server's configure script might fail because it looks into the data directory while configuring the PEM server.